mklod202/SARA_2.0/README.md

-# 'SARA 2.0 Light' - Installationguide
+# 'SARA 2.0 Light' - Installation guide

-### Releaseinformomation
+### Release informomation

-+ Author: Projectgroup HTW 'Project Consulting'
++ Author: Project group HTW 'Project Consulting'
-+ Releasedate: 07/2019
++ Release date: 07/2019

 ### Purpose of the document

 This document describes which software is necessary for the further development  of the software 'SARA 2.0 Light'.

-### Tooldescription
+### Tool description

 SARA stands for "Structure Ability Rating Application" and can be used to for determining the maturity level in terms of readiness for industry 4.0.